 Introduction: In this article, Gena Philibert-Ortega celebrates Mother’s Day by providing three tips for researching your mom’s life in old newspapers.
-Gena is a genealogist and author of the book “From the Family Kitchen.”
+Gena is a genealogist and author of the book “”

 So often in genealogy we focus on those long-dead, generations-passed ancestors – but what about our more immediate family?
 Their stories often get lost in our quest to trace our family lines as far back as we can.